How to Sue a Hospital

 - University of Washington Medical Center left surgical tools inside patients five times in five years.

 Reading about these types of cases can cause a lot of anxiety.
-Severe cases like these are relatively rare, but they can happen.
-However, less serious medical problems should not be ignored just because they don't seem "serious enough."
-If your instincts are telling you something is wrong, then you should investigate your case.
+Severe cases like these are rare, but they can happen.
+Don't ignore less serious medical problems because they don't seem "serious enough."
+If your instincts tell you something is wrong, you should investigate your case.

-A personal injury lawyer is going to be the best person to have on your side when you seek justice from a hospital — you deserve justice when a hospital makes a mistake with your illness or injury.
+A medical malpractice lawyer is the best option to seek justice from a hospital.
+You deserve justice when a hospital makes a mistake and causes a severe injury or medical condition.